Scott McCurley

-Scott McCurley is the current linebackers coach for the Dallas Cowboys of the National Football League (NFL).
+Scott McCurley is the current linebackers coach for the Pittsburgh Steelers of the National Football League (NFL).

 Biography

 Born in New Castle, Pennsylvania, McCurley graduated from Mohawk High school in Bessemer, Pennsylvania and attended the University of Pittsburgh.
 He is married to Colleen (Crisi) McCurley and has two children.
 They reside in Celina, Texas.

 Playing career

 During college McCurley played linebacker with the Pittsburgh Panthers football team.
 Following graduation he remained with the program as a defensive graduate assistant.

 Coaching career

 McCurley originally joined the Packers in 2006 as an intern before being named Coaching Administrator the following year.
 He was hired to his current position on February 3, 2009.
 On February 10, 2014, it was announced that McCurley was promoted to linebackers coach of the Packers.
 After the departure of Kevin Greene as outside linebackers coach, it was announced that Winston Moss would take over as coach of both the inside and outside linebackers, and McCurley will assist in whichever area he is needed.
-In 2020 he joined the Dallas Cowboys as the team’s linebackers coach.
+In 2020 he joined the Dallas Cowboys as the team's linebackers coach.

+On February 15, 2025, the Pittsburgh Steelers hired McCurley to serve as their inside linebackers coach, replacing Aaron Curry.